AnimeoTV/PepoNerd/README.md

-# Spellscord -
+# Spellscord - Your Discord spell checking assistant
-An awesome spell checking Discord bot

-Spellscord is a Discord bot powered by Groq's powerful LLM, designed to pops out of nowhere and provide relevant correction of messages that contains misspelling errors.
+Spellscord is a Discord bot powered by Groq's powerful LLM, designed to pop out of nowhere and provide relevant correction to messages containing spelling mistakes.

 ## Features